Imagine the scene.

 Compared with standard acrylics they have a softer consistency.
 This can feel nice straight from the tube in comparison to heavy body paints that often need a touch of water added for mixing the perfect consistency.

-As I’ve mentioned before, Golden recommend a thickness of paint application of no more than 1/16” thick, that’s only 1.58 mm thick.
+Golden recommend a thickness of paint application of no more than 1/16” thick, that’s only 0.152mm mm thick.

 Why do they recommend such a thin application?

-You can paint thicker with the OPEN acrylics but the repercussion aren’t worth it.
+You can paint thicker with the OPEN acrylics but there are consequences.

 You’ll have a paint film that takes weeks to dry and the paint, when pressed, feels mushy and a very strange surface to work with.